-Tune in to autumn reds and golds along Utah's Highway 12.
+Tune in to autumn reds and golds along Utah's Highway 12 and also discover scenic red rock country.

 You can drive from one end of Utah's highway 12 to the other in just over three hours.
 But I dare you to try.